peercoin/rfcs/text/0028-optimal-stake-split-and-combine/0028-optimal-stake-split-and-combine.md

 ### Regression Model

-An OLS regression model found in the notebook can closely predict the optimum size as a fraction of supply from the security level.
+An OLS regression model found in the notebook can closely predict the optimum amount as a fraction of supply from the security level.

 Root terms in the form of $x^{1/i}$ were added with increasing values of $i$ until the AIC number stopped falling.
 The relationship between security level and the optimum fraction tends towards being linear and roots predict this relationship well.
 All terms in the model are highly statistically significant.

-This regression model is used to calculate the optimum output size in this RFC.
+This regression model is used to calculate the optimum output amount in this RFC.

 Alternative coefficients are provided for testnet.
 Mainnet coefficients can be used, though this will lead to inaccurate estimated optimums which can be up to